Read Time : 4 Minutes

 The Solar Panels

-We are all familiar with the glass style solar panels we see on roofs around town.
+Types of Solar Panel We are all familiar with the glass style solar panels we see on roofs around town.
 There are a number of different varieties now available, including ones that look like normal tiles.
+Find out more about the different types of solar panels on the specific page dedicated to this answer.

 Converting the Electricity